 Should you boil your food?

 Maybe grilling is a good option, but what about the fact that this type of food preparation has been linked to an increased risk of cancer.

-There is also boiling, steaming, broiling and poaching.
-How do you choose for a healthy lifestyle without sacrificing essential nutrients or harming your body?
+There is also boiling, steaming, broiling, and poaching.
+How do you choose a healthy lifestyle without sacrificing essential nutrients or harming your body?